 What to Use After The Ordinary Peeling Solution

-If you don’t typically use sensitive skin care products, consider adding them to your regimen for a few weeks, including:
+If you don’t typically use anything with a sensitive skin care label, consider adding them to your regimen for a few days, including:

 A post-peel cleanser needs to be gentle to avoid irritating skin.